 Dia & Co. is a clothing subscription service for ladies sizes 14-32 — so it serves a wide range of sizes.

 Which I found very exciting.

-It works very similar to most Clothing Subscription boxes.
+It works very similarly to most Clothing Subscription boxes.

-You fill out a survey (takes about 15-20 minutes) including questions like:
+You fill out a style survey for your style profile and style preferences (takes about 15-20 minutes) including questions like:

 - What types of items you’d like to get